INIT6Source/UNOFFICIAL_CERTIFIED_BLOCKHAIN_PRACTIONER_STUDY_GUIDE/README.md

 - **Regulatory Compliance**: Facilitates compliance with securities laws and regulations when issuing and trading tokenized shares.
 - **Investor Management**: Simplifies the process of tracking shareholders and managing corporate actions like dividends and voting.

-#### Activities

-- **Create a Compliant Token**

-  - **Tasks**:
-    1. **Research Legal Requirements**:
-       - Understand the regulatory landscape for tokenizing securities in your jurisdiction.
-       - Consult legal experts to ensure compliance with laws such as SEC regulations.
-    2. **Implement ERC-884 Contract**:
-       - Use or adapt existing ERC-884 implementations.
-       - Incorporate identity verification mechanisms into your smart contract.
-    3. **Set Up Identity Verification**:
-       - Integrate KYC processes to verify the identity of investors.
-       - Store necessary data securely, respecting privacy laws.
-    4. **Deploy and Test**:
-       - Deploy your contract on a testnet.
-       - Simulate share issuance and transfers between verified investors.
-       - Ensure that transfer restrictions and compliance features work as intended.

 #### References

 - [ERC-20 Token Standard](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/)